Copywriting for luxury brands? It’s usually the domain of high-end ad agencies… the kind that typically don’t talk about conversions.

 Why we took on this luxury copywriting project anyway

-To doubt that the tools of conversion copy could ever work here.
-But the more I underlined the risk to InsiJets, the more they wanted to work together…
+I really wasn’t sure that the tools of conversion copy could work in such a rarified realm.
+But the more I underlined the risk, the more they wanted to work together…

 Plus, I’ve got to admit, the vicarious travel was a huge draw.
 We’re all locked down with the pandemic indefinitely, so imagining a world of travel with no limits is the ultimate fantasy… if morally questionable, am I right?